-David R. Welland, 48 .... co-founded Silicon Laboratories in August 1996 and has served as a Vice President and director since our inception.
+David R. Welland, 49 co-founded Silicon Laboratories in August 1996 and has served as a Vice President and director since our inception and was appointed Fellow in March 2004.
 From November 1991 until founding Silicon Laboratories, Mr. Welland held various positions at Crystal Semiconductor/Cirrus Logic, including Senior Design Engineer.
 Mr. Welland holds a B.S. in electrical engineering from the Massachusetts Institute of Technology.

-has served as a director of Silicon Laboratories since June 1997.
+Harvey B. Cash, 66 has served as a director of Silicon Laboratories since June 1997.
 Mr. Cash has served as general partner of InterWest Partners, a venture capital firm, since 1986.
+Mr. Cash currently serves on the Board of Directors of the following public.

-Mr. Cash currently serves on the Board of Directors of the following public companies: Microtune, a designer and manufacturer of RF silicon and systems "gateway" solutions for the broadband communications and consumer electronics markets; i2 Technologies, a provider of intelligent e-business and marketplace solutions; Ciena Corporation, a designer and manufacturer of dense wavelength division multiplexing systems for fiber optic networks; Airspan Networks, a provider of broadband fixed wireless access communication systems; and Liberte Investors, an investment company.
+Mr. Cash currently serves on the Board of Directors of the following public companies: i2 Technologies, a provider of intelligent e-business and marketplace solutions; Ciena Corporation, a designer and manufacturer of dense wavelength division multiplexing systems for fiber optic networks; Airspan Networks, a provider of broadband fixed wireless access communication systems; First Acceptance Corp, a provider of low-cost auto insurance; and Staktek, Inc., a semiconductor assembly company.
 Mr. Cash holds a B.S. in electrical engineering from Texas A&M University and a M.B.A. from Western Michigan University.